AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-proof/automatic-access-to-proofs-are-delayed.md

 ---
-title: "Proof: Automatic access to proofs are delayed"
+title: 'Proof: Automatic access to proofs are delayed'
 description: When a user is assigned as a reviewer and approver on a proof with automated workflow, the access is delayed and they are unable to access the proof.
+exl-id: 5b6fffed-a9af-4f1f-83a6-d4b992067b3a
 ---
 # Proof: Automatic access to proofs are delayed

 >[!NOTE]